Code-the-Dream-School/python-for-data-analysis-v3/lessons/03 - Data Cleaning and Validation/05_validation_duplicates_outliers.md

 * A recorded age of `150` is an error — no one is 150.
 Replace or remove it.
 * A customer who spent 100× the average might be a real high-value customer.
 Deleting them would erase your most important data point.

-The discipline: use outlier rules to *flag* extreme values, then apply domain judgment before changing anything.
-Blindly deleting outliers is one of the fastest ways to produce a clean-looking but misleading analysis — which is exactly why you kept that raw copy.
+Use outlier rules to *flag* extreme values, then apply domain judgment before changing anything.
+Deleting outliers without checking is a common way to produce a clean-looking but misleading analysis, which is one reason to keep the raw copy.

 ---